 Buying property in New York to rent out

 Buying property in New York (Manhattan) to rent out is an investment diversification strategy for many global investors.
 Manhattan tenants are very high credit quality and the income stream would help pay the mortgage while the property appreciates over time.
-Here are 5 key points to consider as it relates to buying an apartment (condominium) to rent out.
+Here are 5 key points to consider as it relates to buying an apartment (condominium) in Manhattan to rent out.

 Buying property in New York to rent out gets low yields